Comicly69/Abtme/README.md

 console.log(Comicly.getIntroduction());
 ```

 I'm a student and programmer that loves cats.
-If you would like to contact me, you can message me on discord @Comicly#5090
+If you would like to contact me, you can message me on discord @mbymax

 # I’m currently working on